dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 ### Other Parts

 - A really cool cigar case.
+Mine measures 7 1/4"w,5 5/8"d,1 5/8"h.
+The wood is
-This is important, as it sets the parameters of the final device.
+  about 3/16" thick.
+The case is important, as it sets the parameters of the final device.
 Don't obsess too long about it, though, as you can always take these parts and put them into a new, cooler case.
 In fact, you might say that that's kind of the point of this whole thing - getting the guts together and